-ArtZone Activity Fees are waived on Free Family Saturdays, the 1st and 3rd Saturday of each month.
+ArtZone Activity Fees are waived on Free Family Saturdays, the 1st, 2nd, 3rd, and 4th Saturdays of each month.

-First Saturdays are sponsored by Centennial Bank and Third Saturdays are sponsored by Bell & Bates Home Center.
+First Saturdays are sponsored by Centennial Bank, Second Saturdays are sponsored by Marjorie Turnbull, Third Saturdays are sponsored by Bell & Bates Home Center, and Fourth Saturdays are sponsored by the Woodward and Fleming Families.
 Media Sponsor: Gadsden County Times.

 A small collection of children's story books, books about artists, art activity books, and more is housed in the ArtZone.
 Visitors may browse the books, read to their families, or use them for inspiration for their own unique art activities.
 Monthly Story Time features readings and art activities inspired by the monthly books and themes.